Conservative data-driven finite element framework: Data-driven approach for transport problems

-For this paper, all of the material datasets are generated for a two dimensional problem.
+For this paper, all of the material datasets are generated for a 2D problem.
 Any material points originating from the dataset will be denoted as $(\cdot)^*$, e.g. $\mathbf g^*$ represents the temperature gradient values from the material dataset.
+For demonstration and verification purposes, two artificially generated material datasets are used in this paper.
+The datasets are visualised in \autoref{fig:artificial_datasets} and their creation is explained in \ref{app:dataset_creation}.

-For verification purposes, the first kind of material dataset is created with a constant thermal conductivity $k=1$ in a grid structure, see \autoref{fig:artificial_datasets}(a).
-The data is generated for the gradients of temperature in $x$ and $y$ directions for a number of datapoints with equal spacing in ranges $[-K,K]$ and $[-K,K]$, respectively.
-The heat flux is then computed as $\mathbf q^* = -k \mathbf g^*$, where $k=1$ is the thermal conductivity.
-This dataset will be referred to as \textit{regular} in the following sections, and for the 2D domain, it is a 4D material dataset, each point of which can be denoted as $\{g_x^*, g_y^*, q_x^*, q_y^*\}_{4D}$.
+The first material dataset consists of points with four variables $\{g_x^*, g_y^*, q_x^*, q_y^*\}_{4D}$, which are spaced evenly in a grid structure, see~\ref{app:regular_dataset} for more details.
+The grid-like datasets could be obtained by running an analysis akin to representative volume element (RVE) analysis used in multiscale modelling to create the material dataset, which is then used in the macroscopic analysis in place of a fitted model, if the material behaviour is well characterised at the microscale\citep{HUANG2021113013,korzeniowski2022data}.

-The second material dataset creation method utilises artificial experiments with a nonlinear thermal conductivity of graphite based on the following empirical equation \citep{mceligot2016thermal}:
+The second material dataset is generated through artificial experiments with a nonlinear constitutive law for graphite~\citep{mceligot2016thermal}:

-where the thermal conductivity $k$ is in $W/mK$ and temperature $T$ is in $^\circ$C. The visualisation of the thermal conductivity dependance on temperature, atrificial experiment setup and resulting dataset are shown in \autoref{sec:artificial_experiment}.
-Varying the temperature of the inside and outside boundary, $T_{\textrm{in}}$ and $T_{\textrm{out}}$, the temperature gradient and heat flux are computed using the standard finite element method and the values are saved in the material dataset for each integration point in the domain, see \autoref{fig:artificial_datasets}(b).
-The material dataset contains five dimensions for a 2D domain, i.e. each datapoint is represented as $\{T^*, g_x^*, g_y^*, q_x^*, q_y^*\}_{5D}$, and will be referred to as \textit{artexp} dataset in the following sections.
-More details about the creation of the material datasets in this paper can be found in \ref{app:dataset_creation}.
+which results in five variables $\{T^*, g_x^*, g_y^*, q_x^*, q_y^*\}_{5D}$, where $T^*$ is the temperature, see~\ref{sec:artificial_experiment}.
+This model is derived from the research on high-temperature gas-cooled reactors, encompassing temperature ranges from room temperature to $1000 ^\circ$C. The dataset obtained from the artificial experiments could be compared to a dataset obtained by data-driven identification~\citep{stainier_model-free_2019, leygue2017data, leygue2018data, valdes2022phase}, where only a part of the data originates from the experiment.

-It is important to note that additional dimensions can be included according to an assumed dependency and the availability of the material data.
+It is important to note that additional variables, such as porosity or humidity, can be included in the material dataset according to an assumed dependency and the availability of the material data.